 Activision has established a record of creating multi-billion-dollar franchises and consistently develops new revenue streams through innovative value-added methods.

 Destiny--the first new franchise from Bungie since the smash hit Halo--should drive significant sales growth and gain and hold on to a large user base.

-"Skylanders" and "Call of Duty" are likely to generate the majority of console sales in 2013, and we expect the release of Bungie's "Destiny" to be one of the marquee titles for the new gaming platforms, driving sales in 2014 and beyond.
+Skylanders and Call of Duty are still likely to generate the majority of console sales, and Destiny is expected to remain as one of the marquee titles for the current generation consoles, driving sales.
 Read more

 Competitors have emulated Activision's strategy of streamlining investments into a few titles to develop deeply immersive and engaging games that can compete with Activision's biggest franchises.
 Read more

 We rate Activision's stewardship as standard.
 We believe that CEO Robert Kotick has protected the firm's autonomy and acted in the best interests of shareholders in the buyout of the Vivendi stake.
 Previously the chairman and CEO of Activision, Kotick Read more

 Activision Blizzard was formed in 2008 by the merger of Activision, one of the largest console video game publishers, and Blizzard, one of largest PC video game publishers.
 Read more

 Danoff, Davis, Lynch: Stock-Picking Ahead of the Crowd Watch more